kjolley/BIGSdb/README.txt

 v1.39.0: *Export dashboard function which can be used to create TOML files for
-          setting up default primary, query, or project dashboards. v1.38.1: *New project front-end dashboards.
+          setting up default primary, query, or project dashboards.
+         *Assembly submissions now allow users to submit genome assemblies via the submission interface for adding to existing records. v1.38.1: *New project front-end dashboards.
          *Query dashboard now shown for publication results.
          *New annotation status visualisation for dashboards.